Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 \Cref{tab:treat_effect_est} presents treatment effect estimates across four specifications.
 Column 1 reports our preferred UJIVE estimates using examiner indicators as instruments with art unit-by-year controls.
 Columns 2 and 3 implement 2SLS with alternative instruments: the \textcite{farre2020patent} constructed leniency measure, based on examiner approval rates from earlier periods in Column 2, and the full set of examiner indicators in Column 3.
 Column 4 shows ordinary least squares results.

 The UJIVE estimates reveal positive and significant effects of patent approval on subsequent innovation.
-Approved startups are more likely to file future patents, receive future approvals, and generate citations, with significant effects on both extensive and intensive margins.
+Startups with approved applications are more likely to file future patents, receive future approvals, and generate citations, with significant effects on both extensive and intensive margins.
 The pattern of bias across estimators is instructive.
 Ordinary least squares produces higher coefficients for subsequent applications but lower coefficients for approvals and citations, suggesting moderate selection that operates differently across outcomes.
 The 2SLS estimates using examiner indicators (Column 3) fall between ordinary least squares and UJIVE, pulled toward the biased ordinary least squares results.
 This intermediate position confirms our theoretical prediction: with many instruments, 2SLS suffers from finite-sample bias that partially reproduces the selection problem it aims to solve.
 The UJIVE estimates avoid this bias, providing our most credible evidence that initial patent approval causally stimulates follow-on innovation.
-These effects operate through multiple channels—approved firms not only attempt more patents but also succeed in getting them approved and generating scientific impact through citations.\footnote{In unreported results, we examine how the estimates change when we additionally control for pre-application covariates.
+These effects operate through multiple channels—approved firms not only attempt more patents but also succeed in getting them approved and generating scientific impact through citations.\footnote{\Cref{tab:treat_effect_est_w_controls,tab:complier_char_w_controls} in the appendix show how the estimates change when we additionally control for pre-application covariates.
 Adding such precision controls can reduce standard errors, as \cref{fn:precision_controls} discusses.
-This is not generally the case here, however, since adding the controls also reduces the effective estimation sample given the algorithm the UJIVE estimator uses to eliminate collinearities (see \cref{fn:algorithm}).} The 2SLS estimates using the \textcite{farre2020patent} measure of leniency tend to be \emph{larger} than UJIVE\@.
+This is not generally the case here, however, since the precision gains in the outcome equation are not sufficiently large to offset the additional first-stage noise the controls introduce.} The 2SLS estimates using the \textcite{farre2020patent} measure of leniency tend to be \emph{larger} than UJIVE\@.
 Since their leniency construction is similar to that of JIVE, this may reflect a many-covariate bias.

 Standard errors also tell an important story in \Cref{tab:treat_effect_est}.
 The many-instrument 2SLS (Column 3) produces standard errors roughly 3--4 times smaller than UJIVE (Column 1)—a difference that reflects statistical pathology rather than efficiency gains.
 As we have discussed, 2SLS standard errors and estimates are both pulled towards ordinary least squares with many examiners, creating a false sense of precision around the biased estimates.
 The shrinkage in standard errors occurs even when using the leave-out \textcite{farre2020patent} leniency measure in Column 2, since these do not reflect estimation error in the leniency measure.
 UJIVE avoids both failures: it delivers unbiased point estimates and standard errors that accurately capture sampling variation.